First, typographers will sometimes speak of a font as creating a certain

 Pro designers sometimes malign

 gradient fillsas a signifier of amateur design.
-As with any design tool, they can be used well—or poorly.
+Like any design tool, they can be used well—or poorly.
 In the physical world, most of the color we see is essentially a gradient, because natural light falls unevenly.
 With type, a background gradient that gently changes brightness can give a naturalist sense dimensionality.